-Cantor Rachel Brook is the senior cantor of Anshe Emet Synagogue in Chicago beginning in July 2021; serving as the first female senior cantor in the congregation’s 150-year history.
+Cantor Rachel Brook is the senior cantor of Anshe Emet Synagogue and serves as the first female senior cantor in the congregation’s 150-year history.
 Previously, Cantor Brook served as cantor at Park Avenue Synagogue in New York City.

 Cantor Brook’s first solo album, “L’chayim Ul’shalom: Songs of Life and Peace” was released in December 2020.
 She is a featured soloist on several Park Avenue Synagogue albums, most recently on “Havdalah: Live from Jerusalem” and “Be the Light”, to be released in the summer of 2021.
 Cantor Brook has a growing global audience as part of her vibrant online presence, and is a proud member of the Shul Sisters: A New Cantorial Trio, together with Cantors Rachel Goldman and Laurie Akers.

 Cantor Brook believes in creating sacred community through song, education, and building meaningful relationships with the people of all ages and abilities who make up a community.
 She served as Music Educator for Youth and Family at B’nai Jeshurun in New York City and is featured, along with several of her compositions, on their Young Family album “Bim Bam at BJ.”
 She was a key member of the Editorial Team for the Park Avenue Synagogue Family Siddur Project and performed on the accompanying albums.
 She also helped to develop and conduct the synagogue’s popular Shireinu inclusion services for families with special needs.